TRUST ME, alphabetically : N—-needles the needless noxious nonsense of the next….

 This background gossip is ten times more interesting than the 101 minute deep-freeze of the plot and performing.
 Critics (those that could keep their eyes open) jeered and the film flopped at #68 for the year.
 Francis Albert’s next two—Tony Rome and The Detective—clicked, but this wet mothball ranks as the worst of his career.
 Dexter kept plugging away acting but did score in producing Lady Sings The Blues.
 With Peter Vaughan, Derren Nesbitt, Nadia Gray and Edward Fox.
 If you’ve never been bored, jog a lap with this exhausted runner.

 NATIONAL LAMPOON’S CLASS REUNION—–after the riotous Animal House, hopes were up for this 1982 slapstick satire, written by John Hughes.
-The expectations ran smack into the dismal reality when the laughs evaporated after the first half-dozen and the 84 minutes turned into a siege (a siege would be funnier).
-It made $10,100,000 but few of those who paid that out left the theater happy.
+The expectations ran smack into the dismal reality when the laughs evaporated after the first half-dozen and the 84 minutes turned into a siege (which would be funnier).
+It made $10,100,000 but few who paid left the theater happy.
 Hughes was fired from the film (directed by Michael Miller) and lamented that his “screenplay had been completely butchered and my name will nevertheless be on the credits forever.”
 He endured and went on to great success.
 With Gerrit Graham, Michael Lerner, Misty Rowe, Stephen Furst and Chuck Berry.

 He didn’t factor on the script or the atrocious special effects which consist of ordinary fish magnified while the actors look agog.
 Science is tamed by having the submersibles built to withstand tremendous pressure yet the humans are still allowed to swim around outside like it’s not a worry.
 Game cast is hopelessly sunk in the murk: Ben Gazzara, Yvette Mimieux, Ernest Borgnine and Walter Pidgeon.
 Lalo Schifrin’s score makes portentous noise.

-It’s not as bad as Sean’s worst, 1974s The Terrorists, but it’s still one dead doornail.
+It’s not as bad as Sean’s worst, 1974s The Terrorists, but it’s still one rotten tomato.
 With Albert Paulsen, Adolfo Celi, Charles Cioffi and Jaime Sanchez.
 It came in 171st for the year, just ahead of the actual Mid East Peace Process.

 NIGHTWING—–this dopey 1979 fright flick took flight as part of a horror sub-genre of the era, loaded up with trendy faux Native American mumbo-jumbo around spirits, animals, ecology and retribution for screwing everything up.
 Wanking entries included Wolfen, The Manitou, Prophecy and Poltergeist II.
-This time it’s bats, those wondrous creatures that are always getting a bum steer.
+This time it’s bats, those maligned, wondrous creatures that are always getting a bum steer.
 No wonder they seek revenge.
-Arthur Hiller took this as a directing assignment for some reason (too many cocktails?), but he was defeated by its silliness and the fur-fluttering special effects don’t pass muster.
+Arthur Hiller took this as a directing assignment for some reason (too many cocktails?), but he was defeated by its silliness.
+The fur-fluttering special effects don’t pass muster.

 9 1/2 WEEKS—–find a red-blooded heterosexual guy who would not want to ravish Kim Basinger six ways from sundown.
 Now find one who wants to watch it done by Mickey Rourke.
 Super-hyped sexy thang from 1986 was directed by Adrian Lyne, and its gabbled-over kinkiness and frenzied boinking failed to draw many panters in the States, where it unsatisfied with a take of $6,700,000 against a cost of $17,000,000.
 The rest of the globe ate it up, go figure, taking the gross skyward to $100,000,000.